AJGreaves/familyhub/README.md

 - When the user logs in with a correct email and password a **success modal** appears with links to their personal account page and editor page to add a new activity to the database.

-- This [Account and login pages flowchart](https://i.ibb.co/x1wxDsZ/flowchart.jpg) fully explains the behavior of the forms, data checks and modal messages on this page and the [Account Page](#account-page).
+- This [Account and Log In Pages Flowchart](https://i.ibb.co/x1wxDsZ/flowchart.jpg) fully explains the behavior of the forms, data checks and modal messages on this page and the [Account Page](#account-page).

 ### Account Settings Page